jamlib/audioc/README.md

     dep ensure

-From within source path, run:
+From within source path, to build the binary, run:

-    go build
+    go install

-The binary will build to the current directory.
 To test by displaying usage, run:

-    ./audiocc --help
+    audiocc --help

 ### Testing